 Hometown: Manahawkin, NJ

-Major: Political Science and Policy Studies majors; Women’s, Gender, and Sexualities Studies minor
+Major: Political Science and Policy Studies majors; Environmental and Sustainable Studies minor

 Favorite sustainable living tip: My favorite ways to be sustainable within our living habits are the ways that are super simple but go a long way: using a reusable water bottle and canvas bags when shopping to reduce plastic waste, as well as taking shorter showers and turning off the sink when brushing your teeth to reduce water consumption!